dalibo/db2topg/README.md

 You should add your connection parameters to this command.
 You can also use or not the ON_ERROR_STOP and --single-transaction parameters, depending on wether you want the script to stop on error, and cancel everything.
 This remark holds true for all following psql commands

-Now, if you need, you can use the export.db2 script (on the DB2 server, or a machine with the db2 command line tool, set-up to access the server).
+Now, if you need, you can use the export.db2 script (it should have been created in my_output_dir), on the DB2 server, or a machine with the db2 command line tool, set-up to access the server.
 Your user will need SELECT access to all the tables, and permission to EXECUTE NULLID.SQLUBH05.
 Put this script on this machine, and run it this way (replace /path/to/ with the real path, or better yet, put the db2 executable in your path)

 ``/path/to/db2 -f export.db2``